MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ![Information icon](media/info.png) **This feature requires [Teams Premium](teams-add-on-licensing/licensing-enhance-teams.md).**

-Get insight into usage activity and trends to help optimize Virtual Appointments and deliver better business outcomes.
+View usage activity and trends to help optimize Virtual Appointments and deliver better business outcomes.

 The Teams Virtual Appointments usage report gives admins, decision makers, and users an overview of virtual appointments activity in your organization.
 The report provides key metrics such as total number of appointments, appointment duration, lobby wait time, and no shows.